kmiya/CarND-Advanced-Lane-Lines/README.md

 - As you can see in the [challenge_video](./output_images/challenge_video_output.mp4), my pipeline may fail if there is another valid "line" on the road.
 One idea to avoid the false detection is to restrict the distance between the detected left lane and the right lane.
 It would be effective because the width of the road is usually specified by law.
 - My pipeline is not robust against the shade.
 To make the pipeline more robust, additional image processing would be promising.
 For example,  high-dynamic-range rendering, histogram equalization, and multi-scale retinex.
-- As you can see in the [harder_challenge_video](./output_images/harder_video_output.mp4), sharp curves collapse my pipeline because the `src` and `dst` for perspective transformation are hard-coded in the pipeline.
+- As you can see in the [harder_challenge_video](./output_images/harder_video_output.mp4), sharp curves collapse my pipeline because the `src` and `dst` for the perspective transformation are hard-coded in the pipeline.
 The values should be adaptively calculated by some neat algorithms.